Jon Svendsen: University of California Berkeley

 A standout for the U.C.
-Berkeley Bears on three consecutive NCAA title winning water polo teams between 1973 and ‘75, Svendsen was named the Collegiate Player of the Year, Pac-10 Player of the Year and NCAA Tournament MVP in 1975.
+Berkeley Bears on three consecutive NCAA title winning water polo teams from 1973-75, Svendsen was named the Collegiate Player of the Year, Pac-10 Player of the Year and NCAA Tournament MVP in 1975.
+He was managed and trained at Berkeley by Water Polo Hall of Fame Coach and Head Berkeley Coach Peter J. Cutino.
+Cutino coached Water Polo at Berkeley from 1963-88, and coached swimming from 1963-1973.